Brigid Goddess and Her Beautiful Celtic History

 This created a melancholy tradition in Ireland where women would now keen at the graves of their loved ones.
 In this same excerpt, Brigid is credited with developing a night-traveling whistle.

-In an alternative story, Brigid married a man named Tuireann, and they had three sons: Brian, Iuchar, Irchaba.
+In an alternative story, Brigid married a man named Tuireann, and they had three sons: Brian, Iuchar, and Irchaba.

 Brigid Daughter of The Morrígan